Tsunami distribution in the world

 The fifth major earthquake of the last hundred years occurred off the Kamchatka peninsula, on the Pacific shores of the current Russian Federation, near the island of Paramushir, not far from the town of Petropavlovsk.
 The earthquake, of magnitude 9.0, generated waves which locally reached 18 metres, causing considerable damage to the Kamchatka peninsula and to the Kuril Islands, especially in the city of Severo-Kurilsk, causing a number of victims estimated at about 10,000-15,000, with 2336 civilians missing according to available official documents.
 There is very little scientific information available on this tsunami and it remained secret until the 90s of the 20th century.
 In the Soviet Union at that time it was common practice to keep natural or technological disasters secret: most of the information concerning the event was in fact classified as secret or very secret, and the first news was published only between 1957 and 1959.
 This cloak of secrecy generated many legends about the tsunami in the eastern islands, which is still today defined as the silent tsunami or the secret tsunami.

-Returning to a global scale, a first model of seismic tsunami hazard (S-PTHA) was published by Hayes et al. in 2018.
+A first model of seismic tsunami hazard (S-PTHA) was published by Hayes et al. in 2018.